 How to prepare before traveling to Spain

-- Go with Visa or Mastercard.
+- Choose a Visa or Mastercard.
 Carry at least two credit cards on your trip to Spain, preferably connected with Visa or Mastercard.
-You may take your American Express or Diners Club card too but you won’t get to use it in many places.
+You may take your American Express too, but you won’t get to use it in many places.

-- Think no foreign transaction fees.
+- Travel with at least one no foreign transaction fee credit card.
 When you can find cards that come with no foreign transaction fees, using ones that charge 2% or 3% of each overseas transaction does not make sense.
 Some of these cards come with no annual fees as well.

 - Keep your bank posted.
 Banks, in their efforts to thwart fraudulent transactions, block credit cards if they detect suspicious activity such as unexpected overseas transactions.
 To make sure this does not happen to your card, let your bank know about your travel plans before you leave the country.

 - Keep emergency number handy.
 Know which numbers you’ll need to call if you end up losing your card or if you need an emergency replacement.

 - Know where you’ll get cash from.
 Consider using your American debit card to withdraw cash from ATMs.
 If you need to exchange money, stick to banks or official money exchange offices because possessing counterfeit money in Spain is a serious crime.
 Try to avoid exchanging money at airports and popular tourist destinations because of typically poor exchange rates.

 Ask yourself these simple questions before you leave so your spending in Spain does not hit any roadblocks.